-17. For 10, 11, and -12U, the following pitches are legal: fastballs, change-ups, palm balls and knuckle balls.
-All other pitches, including but not limited to: curve balls, knuckle curves, sliders, etc., shall be considered illegal.

-1st offense - warning;
+For 10 & 11-U the following pitches are legal: fastballs, straight change-ups, palm balls and knuckle balls.
+All other pitches, including but not limited to curve balls, knuckle curves, sliders, etc. shall be considered illegal.
+1st offense - warning; 2nd offense - pitcher and head coach are disqualified for the remainder of that game.

-2nd offense - pitcher and head coach are disqualified for the remainder of that game.
-High school rules shall apply for 13U, 14U, and 15U age groups.
+High school rules will apply for 12, 13, 14 & 15-U age groups.

-18. BALKS:
+17. Balks:

-A balk may not be called in the 10 & 11U age groups unless the umpire judges the pitcher is being intentionally deceptive.
+A balk may not be called in the 10 & 11-U age groups unless the umpire judges the pitcher is being intentionally deceptive.
 A fake pitch will be considered a balk resulting in a dead ball with all runners advancing one base.
-High school rules will apply for the 12U, 13U, 14U, and 15U age groups.
+High school rules will apply for 12, 13, 14 & 15-U age groups.

-19. EJECTIONS:
+18. EJECTIONS:

-Any player of coach ejected from a game will be suspended for the remainder of the tournament.
-These individuals may not be within 200 feet of the team bench throughout the remainder of the tournament.
+Any player or coach ejected from a game will be suspended for the remainder of the tournament.
+These individuals may not be within 200 feet of the team bench through out the remainder of the tournament.
 If the suspended party negatively affects the tournament in any way, they will be removed from the facility and may not set foot on any MSF State Tournament facility for the remainder of the weekend.
-If the individual(s) refuses to leave promptly and orderly, the police will be called.
-It is possible for the individual/ team to face additional penalties regarding future MSF Tournament Participation.
+If the individual(s) refuses to leave promptly and orderly the police will be called.
+It is possible for the individual/team to face additional penalties regarding future MSF participation.

-20. A game that is suspended due to inclement weather (or for any other reason) will be resumed from the exact point of suspension.
-If any portion of the tournament is deemed unpayable, the tournament director reserves the right to do whatever is necessary to complete the tournament, including but not limited to changing the tournament format, shortening games, etc. The decision of the tournament director/MSF Staff is final.
+19. A game that is suspended due to inclement weather (or for any other reason) will be resumed from the exact point of suspension.
+If any portion of the tournament is deemed unplayable, the tournament director reserves the right to do whatever necessary to complete the tournament, including but not limited to the changing of the tournament format, shortening games, etc. The decision of the tournament director/MSF staff is final.

-If inclement weather (or any other reason) does not allow the tournament to be played out in its entirety, tournament staff may determine a champion from the remaining championship bracket teams (and remaining championship bracket teams) using the following criteria:
+If inclement weather (or any other reason) does not allow the tournament to be played out in its entirety, tournament staff may determine a champion from the remaining championship bracket teams (and remaining consolation bracket teams) using the following criteria: 1) Overall winning percentage 2) Head-to-head (if two teams are tied) 3) Least average number of runs allowed per game 4) Average run differential (max plus or minus 10 runs per game 5) Coin Toss

-- 1.)
-Overall Winning Percentage

-- 2.)
-Head-to-head (if two teams are tied)

-- 3.)
-Least number of runs allowed per game

-- 4.)
-Average run differential (max +/- of 10 per game)

-- 5.)
-Coin Toss.

-- 21. In pool play games, if the score is tied at the end of regulation and the time limit has not expired, the game shall continue.
+- 20. In Pool Play games, if the score is tied at the end of regulation and the time limit has not expired, the game shall continue.
 Games may end in a tie in pool play.
 If time expires while a game is tied and in the middle of an inning, complete the inning in progress.

-- 22. POOL PLAY STANDINGS are determined by:
+- 21. POOL PLAY STANDINGS are determined by:

-- 1. Win/Loss Records
+- 1. Won Loss records

-- 2. Head-to-Head
+- 2. Head-to-head

 - 3. Fewest runs allowed in pool play

-- 4. Run differential in pool play (maximum +/- of 10 runs per game)
+- 4. Run differential in pool play (maximum plus or minus 10 runs per game)

 - 5. Coin Toss